AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/erc20-incentivization-campaign.md

 **If the token you are incentivizing can be staked in another contract (such as staking USDa in the stUSD contract), Merkl can trace back the liquidity in the staking contract to the original user.** For this to work, you need to provide the staking contract addresses below.
 The contract where users stake their tokens is the recipient of the initial rewards.
 The token issued when staking the token is the token to forward rewards to, and this contract needs to be an ERC20 token.
 Most of the time, these are the same contracts, so you should enter the same address twice.

 * **Recipient of the Initial Rewards:** The contract where users initially stake their tokens.
-* **Token to Forward Rewards To:** The ERC20 token contract that issues tokens when staking and to which the rewards will be forwarded to the users holding such staked tokens.&#x20;
+* **Token to Forward Rewards To:** The ERC20 token contract that issues tokens when staking and to which the rewards will be forwarded to the users holding such staked tokens.

 For more details on ERC20 Forwarders check out this [page](../../merkl-mechanisms/architecture-and-technical-overview/erc20-mechanisms.md).